 Lawyers and business leaders who have been awaiting the guidelines were unimpressed and frustrated with what the commission released.

-New Jersey’s workplace guidelines released by the Cannabis Regulatory Commission (CRC) have employers dazed and confused over what they can and cannot do when a worker is high on the job.
+New Jersey workplace marijuana guidelines confuse employers.
+Released by the Cannabis Regulatory Commission (CRC) they have baffled workplace management over what they can and cannot do when a worker is high on the job.

 Cannabis law experts and employment attorneys called the rules and their rollout vague and baffling and said the suggestions mentioned therein are impractical to implement and therefore will likely keep businesses in a “state of limbo.”